blsymens/scrape_tiled_image/README.md

 ## Web scraping
-This script is used for downloading an tiled image from url.
+This script is used for downloading a tiled image from url.